nc1729/triumph/docs/spec.md

 - Opcode: aXY
 - Length: 1 tryte
 - Description: set register X equal to register Y.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### SET X, t9
 - Opcode: maX t9
 - Length: 2 trytes
 - Description: set register X equal to immediate value t9. t9 can be a value type, an addr type (in which case the address itself is used as the immediate, rather than its contents - use LOAD instruction to access memory) or a placeholder name type (useful for setting registers to addresses of code blocks)
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### SWAP X, Y
 - Opcode: AXY
 - Length: 1 tryte
 - Description: swap the values of registers X and Y.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 ### Stack management